jSherz/jsj-blog/_posts/2019-06-05-debugging-incorrect-timestamps-with-cwa.md

  - logs
 ---

-Logs are unhelpful at best and thoroughly misleading if not stored with the correct timestamp.
+Logs are unhelpful at best and thoroughly misleading at worst if not stored with the correct timestamp.
 A few seconds off is most likely good-enough, but if your log shipping fails for a period of time or you're trying to make sense of the order of a number of events that happen in quick succession, any inaccuracy is incredibly frustrating.

-The unified AWS CloudWatch Agent that replaces the old method of shipping logs and metrics has a facility to read in a timestamp format and then parse your logs against it to extract the exact time.
+The unified AWS CloudWatch Agent that replaces the old method of shipping logs and metrics has a facility to read in a timestamp format and then parse your logs against it to extract the exact date & time.
 If the format doesn't match the log entry, it'll be uploaded with the current time, which may be a few seconds or many days wrong.
 An example timestamp format pattern is shown below:

 `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json`
 ```json